mavel101/dsv2pulseq/README.md

 Note that:
 - Only single transmit channel RF pulses are currently supported.
-- The Pulseq sequence has the same orientation as the original sequence, when running the Pulseq interpreter in "XYZ in TRA" mode.
-This can fail, if in the Siemens sequence the rotation matrix is not applied to individual blocks or if a different rotation matrix is applied.
+- The Pulseq sequence has the same orientation as the original sequence on the physical gradient axes, when running the Pulseq interpreter in "XYZ in TRA" mode.
 - The Pulseq interpreter version 1.5.0 should be used, as the versions before contain a bug in setting the RF raster time correctly.
-- RF and gradient waveforms might be slightly different due to small numerical errors.
+- RF and gradient waveforms might be slightly different due to limited numerical accuracy of the DSV files.

 ## Reconstruction of Pulseq data